michto01/couchbaselite-nativescript/README.md

-# CouchbaseLite Plugin for NativeScript
+# Couchbase-Lite Plugin for NativeScript

 The code for the Push Plugin for NativeScript.